tomjaguarpaw/jsonargs/README.md

 -- We're going to parse command line options to set up this ADT -- which describes how to build a set of Haskell packages.

--- The top level of the ADT is `Install` data Install = Install { tool_    :: Tool
+-- The top level of the ADT is `Install` and we nest some other -- types inside it. data Install = Install { tool_    :: Tool
                        , packages :: [Package]
                        }